ConSol/appserver-images/java-jolokia/0/README.md

 variables:

 * **JOLOKIA_DISABLE** : If set (with any value) disables activation of Jolokia (i.e. sets `$JOLOKIA_OPTIONS` to an empty value).
 By default, Jolokia is enabled.
 * **JOLOKIA_CONFIG** : If set uses this file (including path) as Jolokia JVM agent properties (as described in Jolokia's reference manual).
 By default this is `/opt/jolokia/jolokia.properties`.
-If this file exists, it will taken as configuration, if not it is ignored.
+If this file exists, it be will taken as configuration, if not it is ignored.
-* **JOLOKIA_HOST** : Jolokia host to use
+* **JOLOKIA_HOST** : Host address to bind to (Default: 0.0.0.0)
 * **JOLOKIA_PORT** : Port to use (Default: 8778)
 * **JOLOKIA_USER** : User to use for authentication.
 By default authentication is switched off.
 * **JOLOKIA_PASSWORD** : Password to use for authentication.
 By default authentication is switched off.